-The explanatory notes in this chapter refer to the questions in the 2006 model questionnaire (see II.3.1 Model questionnaire, p.
-183).
+The explanatory notes in this chapter refer to the questions in the 2007 model questionnaire (see II.3.1 Model questionnaire).
 The structure of this chapter follows the model questionnaire, i.e. the explanatory notes are grouped per module and per question.
 It is recommended to have the model questionnaire at hand while reading this section.

-For reasons of continuity, the explanatory notes for questions that are not part of the 2006 model questionnaire (but were part of the 2005 model questionnaire) have been retained, at the end of each module.
+For reasons of continuity, the explanatory notes for questions that are not part of the 2007model questionnaire (but were part of the 2006 and 2005 model questionnaires) have been retained if necessary.
+More information on former questions can be found in the 2006 manual.